luohongk/some-stars/README.md

 *   [ranahanocka/point2mesh](https://github.com/ranahanocka/point2mesh) - Reconstruct Watertight Meshes from Point Clouds \[SIGGRAPH 2020]

-*   [TianxingChen/G3Flow](https://github.com/TianxingChen/G3Flow) - G3Flow: Generative 3D Semantic Flow for Pose-aware and Generalizable Object Manipulation
+*   [TianxingChen/G3Flow](https://github.com/TianxingChen/G3Flow) - \[CVPR 25] G3Flow: Generative 3D Semantic Flow for Pose-aware and Generalizable Object Manipulation

 *   [TheBlewish/Automated-AI-Web-Researcher-Ollama](https://github.com/TheBlewish/Automated-AI-Web-Researcher-Ollama) - A python program that turns an LLM, running on Ollama, into an automated researcher, which will with a single query determine focus areas to investigate, do websearches and scrape content from various relevant websites and do research for you all on its own!
 And more, not limited to but including saving the findings for you!